BruningLab/warpDOCK/README.md

 _Navigate to **Storage** in the homepage menu and then into Block Volumes:_

 Follow the steps to create a block volume.
-A storage size of up to 10Tb is appropriate for most ultra-large screens (>100 million ligands) but can be increased or decreased later.
+A storage size of up 6-10Tb is appropriate for most ultra-large screens (>100 million ligands) but can be increased or decreased later.
 Sometimes, the OS will prevent new data being written if capacity reaches ~55%, so be mindful of this when allocating block volume size.

 &nbsp;

-SSH back into the NFS server and in the home directory enter the following commands:
+From the host login-node, SSH into the NFS server and in the home directory enter the following commands into the terminal:

 ```
 sudo mkdir -p /mnt/NFS